raj23manj/springBoot/jokesapp/README.md

         * Rate Litmis(no of requests per hour or day), fault tolerant(if service goes down, should send message)
         * Service Aggregation, an external call may many calls for one functionality, and it may contain many calls, we need toaggregate it
+        * can be used for server side load balancing

       2) Sleuth(assigns Id to requests, across all services)
         * Spring Cloud Sleuth assigns Id to requests, and is used to trace across multiple components